EdmundBenedict/lordcephei.github.io/pages/data_formats.md

  kx=(q^2+.1^2-qy^2-qz^2)^.5
 </pre>

-The **~rot** option may be used in conjuction with the modification through alegbraic expresssions.
+The <b>~rot</b> option may be used in conjuction with the modification through alegbraic expresssions.
 For example suppose you want to modify
 <i>k</i><sub>&perp;</sub> normal to the (1,-1,0) direction, while preserving <b>k</b><sub>&#8741;</sub> in the (1,1,0),(0,0,1) plane.

-<P> Take Cu as a concrete example.
+Take Cu as a concrete example.
 If &thinsp;**lm**&thinsp; is your top-level directory, set up the calculation for Cu with
 <pre>
 ~/lm/fp/test/test.fp cu 1
 </pre>